LN-Django/gateway/README.md

-# boilerplate
+# API Gateway
-Django + REST boilerplate for future services
+API Gateway service to act as a gateway for all public services on this project.

 ## Running the App Locally
 To run the dev server please run the following command.